coverclock/com-diag-hazer/README.md

     peruse router err

-The Tumbleweed base is typically on my LAN, but can be on the WAN by changing the hostname through which the router is addressed. "tumbleweed:tumbleweed" idenfities the address of the router on the LAN as defined in /etc/hosts, and the port on the router on the LAN defined as in /etc/services, to which to send RTK update datagrams.
+The Tumbleweed base is typically on my LAN, but can be on the WAN by changing the hostname through which the router is addressed. "tumbleweed:" idenfities the hostname of the router on the LAN as defined in /etc/hosts, and ":tumbleweed" the service on the router on the LAN defined as in /etc/services (typically I defined this to be port 21010) to which to send RTK update datagrams.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup
     base tumbleweed:tumbleweed &
-    peruse base err# Control-C to exit upon "Ready". peruse base out
+    peruse base err# Control-C to exit upon seeing "Ready". peruse base out

 A Tumbleweed rover (there can be more than one) is typically on the WAN, and is agnostic as to the Internet connection (I use a USB LTE modem).
-"tumbleweed.test:tumbleweed" stands in for the fully qualified domain name (FQDN) on the WAN as resolved via DNS, and the port on the router to which send keep alive datagrams and receive RTK update datagrams as defined in /etc/services.
+"tumbleweed.test:" stands in for the fully qualified domain name (FQDN) on the WAN as (for me) defined by DDNS and resolved via DNS, and ":tumbleweed" the service on the router to which send keep alive datagrams and receive RTK update datagrams as defined in /etc/services.

     cd ~/src/com-diag-hazer/Hazer
     . out/host/bin/setup
     rover tumbleweed.test:tumbleweed &
-    peruse rover err# Control-C to exit upon "Ready". peruse rover out
+    peruse rover err# Control-C to exit upon seeing "Ready". peruse rover out

 Note that the actual IP address of neither the base nor the rover need be